Find The Best Insurance

 Typically, a low out-of-pocket maximum mean higher premiums

 Your out-of-pocket maximum is the most you'll have to pay for covered health care services in a year if you have health insurance.
 Deductibles, copayments, and coinsurance count toward your out-of-pocket maximum; monthly premiums do not.
-The maximum out-of-pocket limit for 2019 is $7,900 for individual plans and $15,800 for family plans.
+The maximum out-of-pocket limit for 2020 plans is $8,200 for individual plans and $16,400 for family plans.
+(The maximum out-of-pocket limit for 2019 was $7,900 for individual plans and $15,800 for family plans.)
 These are limits set by the federal government on how much your health insurance plan can legally make you to pay — but in most cases your plan’s out-of-pocket maximum amount will be much lower.

 In this article: